 You may not know it, but deep down you are a scientist.
 To be precise, your brain is a scientist—and a good one, too: the kind of scientist that makes clear hypotheses, gathers data from several sources, and then reaches a well-founded conclusion.
 Although we are not aware of the scientific experimentation occurring in our brain on a momentary basis, the scientific process is fundamental to how our brain works.
 This scientific process involves three key components.
 First: hypotheses.
 Our brain makes hypotheses, or predictions, all the time.
 The second component of good scientific work is gathering data—testing the hypothesis by comparing it to evidence.
 The neuroscientists gather data to test the theories about how the brain works from several sources—for example, behavior, invasive recordings of the activity of single cells in the brain, and noninvasive imaging of overall activity in large areas of the brain.
 Finally, after making precise, well-founded predictions and gathering data from all available sources, a scientist must interpret the empirical observations.
 It is important to realize that the perceived reality is subjective—it is interpreted—rather than an objective image of the world out there.
 And in some cases this interpretation can break down.
 For instance, in schizophrenia, meaningless events and distractors can take on outsized meaning in subjective interpretation, leading to hallucinations, delusions, and paranoia.
 Our memories are similarly a reflection of our own interpretations rather than a true record of events.
 (PsycINFO Database Record (c) 2018 APA, all rights reserved)

-The extent to which rewards deviate from learned expectations is tracked by a signal known as a reward prediction error, but it is unclear how this signal interacts with episodic memory.
-Here, we investigated whether learning in a high-risk environment, with frequent large prediction errors, gives rise to higher fidelity memory traces than learning in a low-risk environment.
-In Experiment 1, we showed that higher magnitude prediction errors, positive or negative, improved recognition memory for trial-unique items.
-Participants also increased their learning rate after large prediction errors.
-In addition, there was an overall higher learning rate in the low-risk environment.
-Although unsigned prediction errors enhanced memory and increased learning rate, we did not find a relationship between learning rate and memory, suggesting that these two effects were due to separate underlying mechanisms.
+Reward-prediction errors track the extent to which rewards deviate from expectations, and aid in learning.
+How do such errors in prediction interact with memory for the rewarding episode?
+Existing findings point to both cooperative and competitive interactions between learning and memory mechanisms.
+Here, we investigated whether learning about rewards in a high-risk context, with frequent, large prediction errors, would give rise to higher fidelity memory traces for rewarding events than learning in a low-risk context.
+Experiment 1 showed that recognition was better for items associated with larger absolute prediction errors during reward learning.
+Larger prediction errors also led to higher rates of learning about rewards.
+Interestingly we did not find a relationship between learning rate for reward and recognition-memory accuracy for items, suggesting that these two effects of prediction errors were caused by separate underlying mechanisms.
 In Experiment 2, we replicated these results with a longer task that posed stronger memory demands and allowed for more learning.
-We also showed improved source and sequence memory for high-risk items.
-In Experiment 3, we controlled for the difficulty of learning in the two risk environments, again replicating the previous results.
-Moreover, equating the range of prediction errors in the two risk environments revealed that learning in a high-risk context enhanced episodic memory above and beyond the effect of prediction errors to individual items.
-In summary, our results across three studies showed that (absolute) prediction error magnitude boosted both episodic memory and incremental learning, but the two effects were not correlated, suggesting distinct underlying systems.
+We also showed improved source and sequence memory for items within the high-risk context.
+In Experiment 3, we controlled for the difficulty of reward learning in the risk environments, again replicating the previous results.
+Moreover, this control revealed that the high-risk context enhanced item-recognition memory beyond the effect of prediction errors.
+In summary, our results show that prediction errors boost both episodic item memory and incremental reward learning, but the two effects are likely mediated by distinct underlying systems.

 Learning to predict reward is thought to be driven by dopaminergic prediction errors, which reflect discrepancies between actual and expected value.
 Here the authors show that learning to predict neutral events is also driven by prediction errors and that such value-neutral associative learning is also likely mediated by dopaminergic error signals.